Independent African news, markets, culture and politics.

 2026 WCQ: Boost for Super Eagles as FIFA deducts 3 points from South Africa

-Nigeria’s hopes of participating in the 2026 World Cup have been dashed after the national team, the Super Eagles, lost to the Democratic Republic of Congo in the CAF playoff final.
-The decisive match took place on Sunday night, with the Congolese team securing their spot in the upcoming intercontinental playoffs.
+Nigeria’s hopes of playing in the 2026 World Cup were crushed after the Super Eagles lost to the Democratic Republic of Congo in the CAF playoff final.
+The decisive match took place on Sunday night, with the Congolese side securing a place in the upcoming intercontinental playoffs.

-The intercontinental playoffs, scheduled to take place from March 23 to 31 in 2026, will feature six teams competing for the final two spots in the World Cup.
-The Democratic Republic of Congo will join teams from other confederations, including Asia, North and Central America, and Oceania, in the quest for a spot in the prestigious tournament.
+The intercontinental playoffs, scheduled for 23‑31 March 2026, will feature six teams competing for the final two World Cup spots.
+The Democratic Republic of Congo will join teams from other confederations—including Asia, North and Central America, and Oceania—in the quest for a place at the prestigious tournament.

-Nigeria’s failure to qualify for the World Cup is a significant setback for the West African nation, which has a rich football history and a passionate fan base.
-The country has participated in the World Cup on several occasions, with their best finish being the round of 16 in 1994 and 2014.
-The Super Eagles will now have to wait until the next qualifying cycle to attempt to secure a spot in the global showpiece.
+Nigeria’s failure to qualify is a significant setback for the West African nation, which boasts a rich football history and a passionate fan base.
+The country has appeared at the World Cup several times, reaching the round of 16 in 1994 and 2014.
+The Super Eagles will now have to wait until the next qualifying cycle to try again for the global showpiece.

-The intercontinental playoffs promise to be a thrilling affair, with teams from different regions and confederations vying for a chance to participate in the World Cup.
-The competition is expected to be fierce, with each team eager to secure one of the remaining spots in the tournament.
-As the football world looks forward to the 2026 World Cup, the Democratic Republic of Congo will be aiming to make the most of their opportunity and make a lasting impression on the global stage.
+The intercontinental playoffs promise to be a thrilling affair, with teams from different regions vying for the remaining World Cup spots.
+As the football world looks ahead to the 2026 tournament, the Democratic Republic of Congo will aim to make the most of its opportunity and leave a lasting impression on the global stage.

 Scroll to Top